brainglobe/cellfinder/docs/_sources/main/user_guide/run.md.txt

 * `--batch-size` Batch size for classification.
 Can be adjusted depending on GPU memory. **Default: 32**

+*You shouldn't need to change these:*
+* `--x-pixel-um-network` The pixel size (in microns, in the first dimension) that the machine learning network was trained on.
+Set this to adjust the pixel sizes of the extracted cubes. **Default 1**
+* `--y-pixel-um-network` The pixel size (in microns, in the second dimension) that the machine learning network was trained on.
+Set this to adjust the pixel sizes of the extracted cubes. **Default 1**
+* `--z-pixel-um-network` The pixel size (in microns, in the third dimension) that the machine learning network was trained on.
+Set this to adjust the pixel sizes of the extracted cubes. **Default 5**
+* `--cube-width` The width of the cubes to extract in pixels (must be even).
+**Default 50**
+* `--cube-height` The height of the cubes to extract in pixels (must be even).
+**Default 50**
+* `--cube-depth` The depth (z)) of the cubes to extract in pixels (must be even). **Default 20**
+* `--save-empty-cubes` If a cube cannot be extracted (e.g. to close to the edge of the image), save an empty cube instead.
+Useful to keep track of all cell candidates.

 **Registration to atlas**
  * `--registration-config` To supply your own, custom registration